 Rule 5: Use Variables, Not Repetition

+In templates where dynamic information gets inserted, reference it once — cleanly.
 Instead of "The customer's name is John and John is asking about a refund for John's order #4521," write: "Customer: John.
-Issue: refund for order #4521."
-Reference the variable once.
-Let the model infer the possessives.
+Issue: refund, order #4521."
+The model infers possessives and relationships.
+You don't need to spell them out three times.

 Before and After: Real Examples

-Theory is useful, but numbers are more convincing.
-Here are three real prompt transformations with token counts calculated using standard tokenizers.
+Here are three actual prompt transformations with token counts run through standard tokenizers.

 Example 1: Email Rewrite Task